korakoss/minicompiler/DEVNOTES.md

-# Capn log XII.22
+# Captain's log XII.26

 HIR->assembly codegen possibly works now.
 Test it, clean up, merge maybe.
 Improved the running scripts: _yumc_ compiles, and (courtesy of dotfiles/) _ycp_ compiles and runs on pi, _yumpi_ jumps to project folder on pi.
-Currently doing a finializing overhaul of the present codebase (renames, code cleanups, etc).

-## OVERHAUL STUFF
+Overhauled most codefiles, maybe there is some more work on hir_codegen.rs (and deleting the old AST-codegen after).
+Planning to write a test suite that we can use going forward.

-### TESTS
+## TESTS
 - write a small "test suite" of yum programs to check compiler updates against
 - create an automatic test script too
     - (maybe we should wait until the 'sync' reliability works again, ie home network(?))
-- specific test cases:
+- think about main() return type

+### Specific test cases
 - being in a loop nest to break/cont and in a func for return (who's checking this btw?
 HIR-lowerer?)
 - a nonparametric function -- unconfident about AST parsing there
 - long ass binop expression
 - loop/branch conditions being bool
 - _let_ definition within a loop (or actually also an if)
 - various typechecking tests
     - typing binops, funcs, etc

-### FINISH
+## FINISH
 - grep for TODOs
 - run tests
 - final touches